mtquadros/mtquadros.github.io/README.md

 The goal of this project is build a software that provide to group of hosts in the same LAN (Local Area Network) an API for programming for building distributed applications with crash fault tolerance.
-Each host atached to the module is able to participe of the distributed system group.
+Each host atached to the software is able to participe of the distributed system group.

 ## About the code